slatedocs/slate/source/index.md

 This endpoint updates the specified story, changing its status to 'published' and adding an item to the story's audit log (visible on the Contently platform) documenting the change.
 It enables analytics tracking and makes sure that published data on the platform is always up to date.
 It returns the story object if the update succeeded or an error message otherwise.

 If a story is already 'published', you must include the **published_at** date in the request if you wish to override the existing date.

+The **publish_at** date is the planned publish date that is specified in the Contently platform, this value is useful for automating publishing.

 <aside class="notice">Note that attemping to mark published a story that is not currently 'completed' or 'published' will result in a 403 error.</aside>